 Care Management > Utilization Reviews - Inpatient Care

 EmblemHealth and utilization review health care professionals make initial utilization review determinations for requested health care services that require prior approval.
-A "pre-service request" is a request for a service that must be pre-authorized EmblemHealth.
+A "pre-service request" is a request for a service that must be pre-authorized by EmblemHealth.

 Standard Pre-Service Review

-Commercial/HIP Child Health Plus
+Commercial/Child Health Plus

 We will notify the member, their designee and their health care provider regarding a pre-service request within three business days after our receipt of the request if the information provided is or becomes complete.
 Notification will be in writing and by telephone to the member and provider.
 If EmblemHealth requires more information to make a determination, EmblemHealth will request such information within 15 days after its receipt of the request.
 EmblemHealth will provide at least 45 days to supply the information.
-At the end of the 45 day period, if the complete information is not received a determination will be made based on the information received within 15 calendar days from the expiration of the 45 day period.
+At the end of the 45-day period, if the complete information is not received a determination will be made based on the information received within 15 calendar days from the expiration of the 45-day period.

-HIP Medicaid/HIP Family Health Plus
+Medicaid/Family Health Plus

 We will notify the member, their designee and their health care provider regarding a pre-service request within three business days after our receipt of all the necessary information, but no more than 14 calendar days from receipt of request.
 Notification will be in writing and by telephone to the member and provider.
 This may be extended for up to 14 calendar days.